AutoAI/challenges/docs/waldo.md

 ## Challenge Description

 Given a collection of images, some containing a stop sign, and others not, design a computer program to effectively determine which images do contain a stop sign and which don't.
-Your submission will be compared to other sibmissions based on accuracy and speed of execution.
+Your submission will be compared to other submissions based on accuracy and speed of execution.

 ## Format